 - Arrival — To reduce people density we will implement a scheduled arrival to 24 Hour Town starting on Monday of event week.
-In order to maintain our COVID safe zone, come & go access will not be permitted.
+In order to maintain our safe COVID-era event experience, come & go access will not be permitted.
 Once you’ve arrived at 24 Hour Town, please plan to stay.

 - Expo Area — will be reduced by 40%.
 We anticipate utilizing ⅔’s of 2020’s vendor footprint.
 Vendor selection will first focus on essential services for 24 Hour Town’s population, then Official level brand partners, and so-on until full.

 - Communal Spaces: areas that typically attract gatherings.
 Communal spaces will be managed either through eliminating or modifying these areas.